Sewdohe/NeoCode/readme.md

 clone this repo somewhere easy to access on your pc.
 For example, I use ~\Code.

-cd into the Neovide install directory, and simply run `./NeoCodeInstaller<yoursystem> --install-packer`
+cd into the Neovide install directory, and simply run `./NeoCodeInstaller<yoursystem> --deps --install-packer`

+you can also pass the `--create-user` flag to have the script generate a user folder for you

 If running Windows (other systems to come VERY soon) then also add the `--deps` flag to have the installer grab scoop package manager and download everything you need for this config.